mark-bennett-uk/ur/readme.txt

 The Royal Game of UR

-This game is an ancient two-player race to get all 7 of your counters from one end of the board to the other, first played thousands of years ago in the Middle East it has now been recreated for vintage computers.
+This game is a two-player race to get all seven of your counters from one end of the board to the other, first played thousands of years ago in the Middle East it has now been recreated for vintage computers.

 https://en.wikipedia.org/wiki/Royal_Game_of_Ur